 Early Years Foundation Stage

-The early year’s foundation stage (EYFS) (please follow this link for information on the curriculum and on the content for each area of learning) sets the statutory standards that all early years providers must meet.
+The early year’s foundation stage handbook (EYFS) sets the statutory standards that all early years providers must meet.
 This includes all maintained schools, non-maintained schools, independent schools and all providers on the Early Years Register.
 The EYFS aims to provide:

 - quality and consistency in all early years settings